pizza-studio/PizzaHelperUnited/README.md

 **Note on Android Development:**

 We currently do **NOT** develop The Pizza Helper for Android.
-This decision is due to both technical challenges and the difficulty of managing potential counterfeit applications on the Android platform.
+This decision is due to both technical challenges and the difficulty of cracking down potential counterfeit applications on the Android platform.
 Counterfeit apps can be malicious, so please exercise caution.

 ### License